cdepillabout/open-blog-posts/2022-01-04-getting-started-with-purenix.md

-If your company is considering PureNix in order to tame a complicated Nix codebase, [Jonas](https://jonascarpay.com/) and I currently have time available consulting or freelance.
+If your company is considering PureNix in order to tame a complicated Nix codebase, [Jonas](https://jonascarpay.com/) and I currently have time available for consulting or freelance.
 Feel free to [get in touch](/about).
 We are also available for any other Nix/Haskell/PureScript-related work.